 Estimated reading time: 5 minutes

 The modern homesteader is greatly misunderstood.
-Popular culture paints the picture of a backwards, back-woods, anti-social, stuck-in-the-1880’s personal.
+Popular culture paints the picture of a backward, back-woods, anti-social, stuck-in-the-1880s person.
 Some may believe that nobody even lives like that anymore.
 But just because we’re off the grid doesn’t mean we’re not with the times.
 Au contraire! my urban-minded friends.
-Homesteading is thriving and well connected in the 21st century – and is busy as ever preserving the simple life.
+Homesteading is thriving and well-connected in the 21st century – and is busy as ever preserving the simple life.

 A Little History

 “Homesteading” officially entered common usage in American English circa 1862 with the passage of the Homesteading Act.
-These laws encouraged folks to head out west and claim up to 160 acres of land for their families.
-Homesteaders raised livestock, ploughed the fields, built up barns, coops, cabins and outhouses and led a fairly self-sufficient lifestyle in small communities.
+These laws encouraged folks to head west and claim up to 160 acres of land for their families.
+Homesteaders raised livestock (like chickens, ducks, geese, cattle, and bees), plowed the fields, built barns, coops, cabins, and outhouses, and led a fairly self-sufficient lifestyle in small communities.

 It’s not where you live…

-“But I don’t have time for all that…” doesn’t fly, here.
+“But I don’t have time for all that…” doesn’t fly here.
 Sure you do!
-Pick one simple thing that you can do to be a little more self-reliant.
-Sprout an avocado, pick a dandelion for your lunch, walk instead of drive.
+Take charge of your life.
+Pick one simple new skill that you can do to be a little more self-reliant.
+Sprout an avocado, pick a dandelion for your lunch, and walk instead of driving.
 Before you know it, you’ll be hooked.
 You’ll be asking “what if…” and learning new things all the time.
 You’ll discover your special homesteading talent and share it with your family and friends.
+Before you know it, you’ll be the experienced modern homesteader you spent all those years envying.
 Best of all, you’ll re-connect with the most ancient human rituals of planting and harvesting, of honoring the changes in weather and the seasons, and of living a self-sufficient lifestyle in a cooperative community.
-Happy homesteading!